AlegriGroup/Alegri.ActionPack.SharePoint.Environment.Powershell/README.md

 | SharePointVersion |  There are two SharePoint versions 15 and 16.
 Please specify the correct version from the environment.This is required for pages or WebParts to be used in different versions. | required |

 ## User Credential XML
 You can deposit their different user credentials here.
-All user credentials are available after the initialization of the variable $global:XmlConfigUserCredential available.
+All user credentials are available after the initialization of the variable $Global:AP_SPEnvironment_XmlConfigUserCredential available.
-As soon as you are connected to an environment, the current user is available in the variable $Global:XmlCurrentUserCredential.
+As soon as you are connected to an environment, the current user is available in the variable $Global:AP_SPEnvironment_XmlCurrentUserCredential.

 The scheme used http://schemas.powershell.ActionFlow.UserCredential.alegri.eu